During Clearing, you'll have to call each university you’re interested in and have an informal chat about why you’d like to study with them.

 If you’re really struggling to get through on the phone, try the live chat function.
 You could also call one of the alternative universities you’ve listed in the meantime.

-Once you’re through to someone, you will be asked what course you’re interested in.
+Once you’re through to a Clearing adviser, you'll be asked what course you’re interested in.

-Stay focused, and make notes throughout the call of any important information you hear.
+During the call, stay focused, and make notes of any important information you hear.
 Speak clearly and confidently and try to take your time.

 Once you've received a verbal offer from a university you're interested in, you need to add your choice to your UCAS Hub.